bevyengine/bevy-website/content/learn/book/rendering/standard-material.md

 ## Theory

-While `Material`s in Bevy implement fragment shaders (TODO: reference rendering stuff and the custom material chapter) that run arbitrary functions for computing the color of each pixel, `StandardMaterial` and PBR materials in general are based on the concept of a bidirectional reflectance distribution function (BRDF).
+Bevy's `StandardMaterial`, and PBR materials in general, are based on the concept of a bidirectional reflectance distribution function (BRDF).

 In the real world, when light hits a surface, a portion of the energy is absorbed, and a portion is reflected and bounces in a different direction.
-Given an incoming ray of light, a BRDF is a formula that outputs the possible directions the ray can bounce, and the amount of energy reflected.
+Given an incoming ray of light, a BRDF is a formula that describes the possible directions the ray can bounce, and the amount of energy reflected.
+A blue surface reflects a lot of blue light, and absorbs a lot of red and green light.
+A mirror reflects light mostly in one direction, while matte materials reflects light in many directions.
+The BRDF determines the appearance of a surface, and is why e.g. plastic looks different than metal.

-The `StandardMaterial`'s fragment shader loops over the light of lights in the scene, and accumulates each light's interaction with the BRDF described by the material's properties, giving the final color of the pixel.

 There are different types of BRDFs.
 Light might bounce equally in many directions (diffuse), towards one general direction (glossy), or even a perfect reflection in one direction (mirror).
 The glossy and mirror cases are typically referred to as specular BRDFs, as opposed to diffuse BRDFs.
 Diagrams: https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function#Models.

 Ofentimes real-world materials are not perfectly diffuse or perfectly specular, but a combination of the two.
 A common way to classify materials is into "metals" and "non-metals" (dielectrics).
 Metals are actual metals like silver, gold, copper, etc, while dielectrics are everything else including plastic, wood, stone, rubber, etc. Metals have only a specular BRDF, while dielectrics have a combination of diffuse and specular BRDFs.

-Bevy's `StandardMaterial` is built to represent arbitrary real-world materials using a combination of multiple diffuse and specular BRDFs mixed together with a set of weights based on the `metallic` property.
+Bevy's `StandardMaterial` is built to represent arbitrary real-world materials using a combination of diffuse and specular BRDFs mixed together with a set of weights based on the `metallic` property.
 A subset of more complex materials like wax, cloth, and gemstones that have effects like subsurface scattering, sheen, and refraction, can be modelled with additional properties.

+In practice, `StandardMaterial`'s fragment shader sets up some BRDFs based on its properties, loops over the light of lights in the scene, calculates each light's interaction with the BRDF, and accumulates the result to give the final color of the pixel.

 Showcase screenshots: https://bevy.org/examples/3d-rendering/pbr and other examples